 Tribal shaming is one of the most powerful ideas I’ve been introduced to in the last years.
-I was introduced to the concept of tribal shaming through a friend who sent me a Facebook post by the author Elizabeth Gilbert (Eat, Pray, Love).
+A friend sent me a Facebook post by the author Elizabeth Gilbert (author of Eat, Pray, Love).
 Here’s a link to that post.
-You don’t need to be on Facebook to read it, just press “Not Now” when it asks you to sign in. https://www.facebook.com/GilbertLiz/posts/806653502750100:0
+You don’t need to be on Facebook to read it, just press “Not Now” when it asks you to sign in.

 It’s a long post, but it’s also life changing.
 Get ready for insight and clarity you’ve never had before about your tribe on every level, from family to country.